gramtoco/friendcoin/INSTALL.md

-Building Fren
+Building Pejecoin
 ================

-See doc/build-*.md for instructions on building the various elements of the Fren Core reference implementation of Fren.
+See doc/build-*.md for instructions on building the various elements of the Pejecoin Core reference implementation of Pejecoin.